smattymatty/mathew-storm-site/writing_content/labyrinth-of-sisyphus/Chapter 17 - The Rampage.md

 The Minotaur turned.

 A woman stood at the end of the hall.
-Not running.
-Not hiding.
-Just standing there, small and fragile, facing something that had just torn through a door.
+She didn't run or hide like the others, just standing there, facing something that had torn through a door.

 Singing.